 Also, know your snake!

 My Ball Python tends to poop about 7 days after eating and has drier stools, regardless of how often I soak her.
 That’s her normal.
-Your snake may not be the same, it is important to monitor for any changes that are outside their “normal.”
+Your snake may not be the same, so it is important to monitor for any changes that are outside their “normal.”

 Pooping multiple times between feedings, especially if it is softer or liquid in consistency, can indicate a bacterial or parasitic infection.
 In this case, seek a vet and bring a fresh stool sample to your appointment for testing.
 To do this, ensure it is less than 24 hours old and has been kept refrigerated.

-- Ball Pythons typically poop once 5-7 days after a meal, but may take up to 10-12 days for larger prey items that require longer digestion.
+- Ball Pythons typically poop 5-7 days after a meal, but may take up to 10-12 days for larger prey items that require longer digestion.

 - If your Ball Python stops pooping but is still eating, it may be constipated due to impaction or dehydration.